Developing your skills

 Our timpani tutors use orchestral repertoire and studies to give all students a solid technique and develop their musicality and flair.
 Students use our two sets of calf-headed Berliner timps (Dörfler Berliners and Adams Philharmonic Classics) for lessons and RBC orchestras.

-Undergraduate students will most likely study with Matt Hardy and have regular classes with Grahame King, Patrick King, Marney O’Sullivan and other visiting timpanists.
+Undergraduate students will most likely study with Matt Hardy and have regular classes with Louise Lewis-Goodwin, Grahame King, Marney O’Sullivan and other visiting timpanists.

 Rhythm & World Music